-The report forms part of the Committee's Follow-Up procedure examining the 2016 finding of 'grave and systemic' violations of disabled people's human rights in the UK.
+The report forms part of the Committee's Follow-Up procedure examining its 2016 inquiry finding of 'grave and systemic' violations of disabled people's human rights in the UK.
 The Committee made eleven recommendations to ensure compliance with the UN Convention on the Rights of Persons with Disabilities.

 By ratifying the UN CRPD, the UK is bound by international law to respect, protect and fulfil the rights it contains.
 Responsibility for implementing UN human rights treaties lies with both the UK-wide and devolved institutions, including the Scottish Government.
+The ongoing Follow-Up Procedure, which will include a meeting at the United Nations on 28th August 2023 and continue into 2024, will consider how the findings of the inquiry have been addressed in all parts of the UK.

 Through the development of UKIM's report, the EHRC and SHRC examined the particular evidence in respect of progress in Scotland.
+In Scotland, the EHRC's mandate is equality and the SHRC's mandate is human rights.
 Our organisations share the view that there has been insufficient and sometimes no progress across all eleven recommendation areas.
 While some areas of progress could be identified - for example, the rollout of devolved social security - this has been insufficient to safeguard the rights of disabled people in the context of austerity, COVID-19 and the present cost-of-living-crisis.

 The SHRC has also published a report it commissioned from the Scottish Independent Living Coalition (SILC) to inform its submission to the UN Committee on the Rights of Persons with Disabilities, which highlights the profound concerns of disabled people and Disabled People's Organisations (DPOs).
 The SHRC is also currently undertaking focused work exploring the human rights concerns in respect of disabled people in institutional care in Scotland, which will publish in early 2024.
 Later this year the EHRC will publish the next in its series of statutory reports, the Equality and Human Rights Monitor: Is Scotland Fairer.
-These reports monitor the progress of equality and human rights in Scotland including an update on the issues face by disabled people.
+These reports monitor the progress of equality and human rights in Scotland including an update on the issues faced by disabled people.